Your cart - 0 items

 Additionally, a survey of Taiwanese women in 2014 found that many single women do not understand their sexual desires, which can stem from not understanding their anatomy.

-Science progresses, but shyness still exists
+Science progresses, but shyness still exists.

 The way that female orgasms and related sexual processes function are still not fully understood by science, let alone by the women that experience them.
 Even scientists that focus on sex are still working on fully addressing and understanding female sexuality.

 As science studies this subject and the expectation of innocence for women gradually disappears, conversation about female anatomy is getting easier.
-Up to 43% of women report being comfortable discussing vaginas and other female anatomy, but this is just the beginning of a long road to female empowermentB9.
+Up to 43% of women report being comfortable discussing vaginas and other female anatomy, but this is just the beginning of a long road to female empowerment.

-Sexual expression has many health benefits:
+Masturbation has many health benefits:

 • Sleep better